Avs edge Wings for seventh straight win

 Michael Hutchinson made 17 saves for Colorado, while Vladislav Namestnikov scored the team's other goal.
 The Avs used the same formula to continue their hot streaks, winning a defensive struggle.
 They haven't scored more than three goals during the past seven games, and their past six triumphs have come by one goal.

-Anthony Mantha scored the only goal for the Red Wings, who are winless in their past six games.
+Anthony Mantha scored the only goal for the Red Wings, who are winless in their past six games (0-5-1).
 Jonathan Bernier made 25 saves.
-Both teams were ineffective on the power play, with each going 0 for 4.
+Both teams were ineffective on the power play, each going 0 for 4.
 The Wings were the more physical team, recording 32 hits to the Avs' 13, but Colorado aided Hutchinson by blocking 18 shots.

 The Avs had 10 more shots on goal than the Wings in the opening period, but it ended 1-1.
 Mantha scored the game's first goal, banging in a rebound of a Dylan Larkin shot.
-Alex Biega collected the assist on Mantha's 15th goal this season.
+Alex Biega also collected an assist on Mantha's 15th goal this season.

 Namestnikov tied it with his 14th goal at 12:50.
 Ryan Graves and Valeri Nichushkin had the assists.
 Namestnikov tapped in a rebound after Graves ripped a shot from the left circle.
 Gabriel Landeskog set up the lone goal of the second period.
 He fed the puck from his own blue line to the other blue line despite taking a big hit from Robby Fabbri.
 O'Connor got behind the defense and beat Bernier for his second career goal.
 Nathan MacKinnon was credited with the second assist.